Kubeinit/kubeinit/HOW_TO_OKD.md

 **Make sure you have enough space in the disk and RAM**

-## OK deployment

-* Provision the environment packages using libvirt:
+* Provision the environment using libvirt:

 ```bash
 ansible-playbook \